anoopvm/sdp-infrastructure/README.md

 - Tried to demonstrate version based IaC bundles which is a key feature to enable gitOps.
 Eg. version helm charts.
 - Currently some code is not bundled using version as part of this exercise, but it can be easily extended using git releases/tags  and an extra git repository for realease configs.
 - A docker based virtual environment can be easily created to make development, testing, or deployment easier.
 Not included currently.
-## Command and Usage: Build and deployment operations
+## Commands and Usage: Build and deployment operations
 The following operation list all the available build and deployment operations
 ```
 $ make [TAB]